floriankraemer/floriankraemer.github.io/_posts/2024-11-19-Approval-Testing-A-Test-Approach-to-legacy-Systems.markdown

 ![Stamping Code Illustration](/assets/images/illustrations/stamping-approval.jpg){: .align-right}

 Approval testing works by comparing the current output of software to an approved baseline, often referred to as a "golden master."
-This baseline is established during the initial run of the test, where the output is manually reviewed and marked as the correct or expected result.
-Hence the name "Approval Testing".
+This baseline is established during the initial run of the test, where the output is manually reviewed and marked as the correct or expected result, hence the name "Approval Testing."

 Future tests generate new outputs and automatically compare them against this baseline.
 If the outputs match, the test passes, confirming the system behaves as expected.
 If they differ, the test fails, and the differences are flagged for review.
 This approach ensures that any unintended changes to the system's behavior are caught early, making approval testing particularly effective in maintaining consistency in complex systems.